-The mission of Friends of Literacy is to support the delivery of free, high-quality literacy and adult education programs for adults in Knox County who are inadequately educated to meet the challenges of daily life.
-Working in partnership with area adult education providers, our goal is to help provide basic education and life-skills training so that our students become better workers, parents and citizens.
+The mission of Friends of Literacy is to provide high-quality adult education programs for those in our community who are inadequately educated to meet the challenges of daily life.
+Our goal is to enable our students to achieve their full potential and become better citizens.

-Since 1991, Friends of Literacy (FOL) has been a resource for adults in Knox County, Tennessee, who are under-educated or illiterate.
-Working in partnership with area adult education providers, FOL offers free literacy and high school equivalency diploma (GED and HiSET) classes at locations throughout Knox County.
-Additionally, FOL’s NEXT STEP program helps GED / HiSET students and recent graduates transition to post-secondary education and/or the workplace.
-In our newest program, Computer Literacy, FOL provides free classes for basic computer skills to GED / HiSET students as well as to the community at large.
+Since 1991, Friends of Literacy (FOL) has been a resource for adults in our community who are under-educated or illiterate.
+FOL offers free reading, math, and high school equivalency diploma (GED and HiSET) classes to adults at locations throughout the area.
+In our Computer Literacy program FOL provides free classes for basic computer skills to our students and the community at large.

 For more information about literacy and adult basic education issues, visit ProLiteracy, the Tennessee Department of Labor & Workforce Development, and The Office of Vocational and Adult Education.